pavelkomiagin/pavelkomiagin/README.md

 #### What I do:
 * Convert mockups, wireframes, or Zeplin/Figma/Photoshop design to adaptive React components
+* Write tests on my code
+* Share my experience and knowledge with other people
+* Use best practices for writing code
 * Work with Git from terminal
 * Like the terminal as well as GUI.
 Work in MacOS now, but also have experience with Ubuntu
 * Use SASS (CSS-modules rocks 🤘)